-MEC maintains and established relationship and credit line with CoBank and encourages growers to research and apply for the financial help available in their state including the USDA/ SARE grants.
+MEC encourages growers to research and apply for the financial help available in their state including the USDA/SARE grants.
 MEC can support this at a high level but lack the staff to do more than that.
 Most of our members readily share their experience with other growers as part of the coop concept of helping each other to succeed.